xuf-95/xufei-wiki/content/concepts/bigdata/Delta Load.md

 ---
-Aliases: [incremental load, query-based CDC]
-Tags: [seedling]
+aliases:
+  - incremental load
+  - query-based CDC
+tags:
+  - seedling
-publish: true
+publish: false
 ---

 A delta load refers to extracting only the data that has changed since the last time the extract process has run.
 The most commonly used steps to perform a delta load are: